KimKirk/Household_Power_Consumption/README.md

 - To read Jupyter Notebook file:
   - Use R for Jupyter Notebook
     - install R essentials packages for use in Jupyter Notebook.
-      - at command line enter    conda install -c r r-essentials.
+      - at command line enter "conda install -c r r-essentials" without quotes.
   - install IRKernel, a kernel for R
     - https://irkernel.github.io/installation/
 - Use R Studio or other application to read R script file.